-- be awarded at commencement as indicated in the Academic Calendar, candidates must have the appropriate department chair or dean evaluate their academic records for compliance with degree requirements.
-After the degree checkout form has been signed by the appropriate department chair or dean, it is presented to Enrollment Services for verification.
-At that time, candidates must apply for a degree and state their exact name as it is to appear on the diploma and in the commencement program. - Candidates must pay the diploma fee. - Candidates must meet all of the requirements as outlined in the appropriate degree curriculum.
-Only candidates who have fulfilled all degree requirements may participate in commencement. - 4.
-All financial indebtedness and other obligations to the university must be cleared prior to graduation. - 5.
-Candidates for degrees are expected to participate in the commencement exercises unless excused by the Vice Chancellor for Academic and Student Affairs. - 6.
+- 1. Prior to the final date for applying for degrees to be awarded at commencement as indicated in the Academic Calendar, candidates must have the appropriate department chair or dean evaluate their academic records for compliance with degree requirements.
+After the degree checkout form has been signed by the appropriate department chair, it is presented to Enrollment Services for verification.
+At that time, candidates must apply for a degree and state their exact name as it is to appear on the diploma and in the commencement program. - 2.
+Candidates must pay the diploma fee. - 3.
+Candidates must meet all of the requirements as outlined in the appropriate degree curriculum.

+Only candidates who have fulfilled all degree requirements may participate in commencement.
+All financial indebtedness and other obligations

+- All financial indebtedness and other obligations to the university must be cleared prior to graduation. - Candidates for degrees are expected to participate in the commencement exercises unless excused by the Vice Chancellor for Academic and Student Affairs. - 6.
 LSUA continually evaluates its instructional programs.
 For this reason, candidates for degrees are required to complete an exit examination, as stipulated by the Office of Academic and Student Affairs.
 The academic unit from which the candidate is graduating may require additional exit assessments.